risq/transceiver/README.md

 ##### `.emit(String event [, args])`

-Emit an event with given arguments to the channel.
+Emits an event with given arguments to the channel.

 ```js
 transceiver.channel('auth')